-But this is why you Americans don’t get the S660—very few kei-cars have historically been exported to the North American markets.
+But this is why you Americans don’t get the S660—very few kei-cars have historically been exported to other markets.
 They’re considered too small and too underpowered to sell well outside Japan.

 The S660 fits all the dimensional requirements for it be a kei car with a 660cc three-cylinder engine—but this one has a turbo attached to it.
 Power comes in at a very regulated 64 horsepower and has 76 lb-ft of torque, all of which is sent to the rear wheels.
 You can have it with a six-speed manual as tested here, or a CVT with paddle shifters (why would you do a thing like that, though?!).
 Top speed is 140 km/h, about 87 mph, and 0-60 mph times are irrelevant.

 Unlike its predecessor the Beat, the S660 is more a targa top than a full convertible.
 The removable soft top can be stowed away in a compartment in the “frunk.”
 With the roof on, the compartment where the roof is kept can be used to put things in.
 But the odd shape limits the sort of things you can put in there.